Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Florian Aubin for carefully reading an earlier version of this paper, and to the PyCBC search development team for discussions during this project.
-This work has received financial support from Xunta de Galicia (CIGUS Network of research centers), by European Union ERDF and by the ``María de Maeztu'' Units of Excellence program CEX2020-001035-M and the Spanish Research State Agency.
+We are grateful to Florian Aubin for carefully reading an earlier version of this paper, and to the PyCBC search development team for discussions during this project, and for making details of previous O3 searches available.
+This work has received financial support from Xunta de Galicia (CIGUS Network of research centers), by European Union ERDF and by the ``Mar{\'i}a de Maeztu'' Units of Excellence program CEX2020-001035-M and the Spanish Research State Agency.
 TD and PK are supported by research grant PID2020-118635GB-I00 from the Spanish Ministerio de Ciencia e Innovaci{\'o}n.

 This research project was made possible through the access granted by the Galician Supercomputing Center (CESGA) to its supercomputing infrastructure.
 The authors are also grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.